decred/dcrdex/README.md

 ## Client Installation

-The client is still immature and changing rapidly, but it is fully functional.
+The client is still immature and changing rapidly, but it is mostly functional.
+There are a few incomplete items, so **do not use it on Mainnet yet**.
 Please ensure you are building from a current snapshot of the master branch.

 ### Dependencies